Unnai Ninaithu: Release and reception

 The film was released on 10 May 2002.
 A reviewer from The Hindu wrote, "the story must have had a strong theme to begin with and the screenplay surely aims at conveying something different.
 But things do not progress in that direction", and adds that "the treatment lacks punch".
 The reviewer from Sify gave the film a negative review, adding "the film is very slow and one feels that the story is as old as the hills", adding that it is a "rehash of the director's earlier hits and is long winded and extremely slow paced mainly due to illogical story, songs pushed into the narrative and a jarring comedy track".
 Cinesouth wrote "A typical Vikraman film.
 Amidst many an embarrassments, the film manages to win our hearts.
 Let's accept it".
 The film went on to perform well at the box office, and did exceptional business in town and village theatres across Tamil Nadu.

+Legacy

+The comic scenes involving the fradulence of astrologer Mei Meiyappan (Charle) became popular.
+One of them was referenced by VCK deputy general secretary Vanni Arasu on X platform in May 2026, to criticise Vijay, now the Chief Minister of Tamil Nadu, for appointing his personal astrologer Radhan Pandit to the post of the Chief Minister's Officer on Special Duty.